pink-cupcakes/A-New-Angle/README.md

     `live-server`

-    This will automatically open a dev environment in which you can see changes to the code being updated live.
-It servers the same function as nodemon would in node.
+    This will automatically open a dev environment and provide live updates as changes are saved to the files.